liayin/blog/_posts/2021-3-29-literature.md

 - [Chamlin & Krajewski (2016)](https://www.tandfonline.com/doi/abs/10.1080/01639625.2015.1012027): Use of Force and Home Safety: An Impact Assessment of Oklahoma's Stand Your Ground Law

+- [Ren, Zhang & Zhao (2012)](https://journals.sagepub.com/doi/full/10.1177/0011128712466886): The Deterrent Effect of the Castle Doctrine Law on Burglary in Texas: A Tale of Outcomes in Houston and Dallas
+    - On the Joe Horn shooting

+- [Roman (2013)](https://www.urban.org/research/publication/race-justifiable-homicide-and-stand-your-ground-laws): Race, Justifiable Homicide, and Stand Your Ground Laws
+    - Race and the SYG laws

+- [Oliver (2021)](https://www.youtube.com/watch?v=vTF-Kz_7L0c): Late night show episode on it
+    - SecondCall Defense, USCCA, US LawShield

+- [Levy et al (2020)](https://pubmed.ncbi.nlm.nih.gov/31730807/): Stand Your Ground: Policy and Trends in Firearm-Related Justifiable Homicide and Homicide in the US

 Right-to-Carry Laws:
 - [Donohue, Aneja & Weber (2019)](https://onlinelibrary.wiley.com/doi/full/10.1111/jels.12219): Right-to-Carry Laws and Violent Crime: A Comprehensive Assessment Using Panel Data and a State-Level Synthetic Control Analysis